-- a.
-1. The Board's annual planning cycle will conclude each year on the last day of June so that administrative planning and budgeting can be based on accomplishing at least a 12-month segment of the Board's most recent statement of long-term Ends Results. - b.
-2. The cycle will start with the Board's development of its agenda work plan for the next year.
+- 1. The Board's annual planning cycle will conclude each year on the last day of June so that administrative planning and budgeting can be based on accomplishing at least a 12-month segment of the Board's most recent statement of long-term Results. - 2.
+The cycle will start with the Board's development of its work plan for the next year.